gwolfis/cstv2-aws-workshop/README.md

 * Manually create a VPC, affiliated networking components and a test application
 * Use CSTv2 'existing network' to deploy BIG-IP

-The mix between manually configuring AWS components and the use of CloudFormation Templates (CFTs) make that one will better understand the deployed objects and the relationship between eachother.
+The mix between manually configuring AWS components and the use of CloudFormation Templates (CFTs) make that one will better understand the deployed objects and the relationship between each other.

 --Happy Learning--